 The Caribbean island of St Maarten has seen exponential growth in recent months, especially its real estate market.
-It has essentially transformed into a dynamic blend of the Caribbean exuberance as well as a Dutch paradise.
-What else would you call a sun-soaked island with some of the most luxurious, yet affordable, properties, plus a forever blue sky?
-From fast-food chains to theme restaurants, malls, duty-free shopping, dance clubs, and casinos – you will find every in St Maarten!
+It has essentially transformed into a dynamic blend of Caribbean exuberance as well as a Dutch paradise.
+What else would you call a sun-soaked island with some of the most luxurious yet affordable properties, plus a forever blue sky?
+From fast-food chains to theme restaurants, malls, duty-free shopping, dance clubs, and casinos – you will find everything in St Maarten!
 It surely is a place you would want to spend the rest of your life, and in this article, we will tell you everything that you need to know about the island’s property market, plus why we think investing in St Maarten real estate would be a great investment going into the future.

 An overview of the St Maarten real estate market